MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     *In this formula, the measure evaluates the sum of the **Sales** column in a modified filter context, which removes any filters applied to the columns of the **Region** table.*

-2. Add the **Sales All Region** measure to the matrix visual.
+1. Add the **Sales All Region** measure to the matrix visual.

     ![Picture 52](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image16.png)

-3. Notice that the **Sales All Region** measure computes the total of all region sales for each region, country (subtotal) and group (subtotal).
+1. Notice that the **Sales All Region** measure computes the total of all region sales for each region, country (subtotal) and group (subtotal).

     *The new measure is yet to deliver a useful result.
 When the sales for a group, country, or region is divided by this value it will produce a useful ratio known as “percent of grand total”.*

-4. In the **Fields** pane, ensure that the **Sales All Region** measure is selected (when selected, it will have a dark gray background), and then in the formula bar, replace the measure name and formula with the following formula:
+1. In the **Fields** pane, ensure that the **Sales All Region** measure is selected (when selected, it will have a dark gray background), and then in the formula bar, replace the measure name and formula with the following formula:

     *Tip: To replace the existing formula, first copy the snippet.
-Then, click inside the formula bar and press **Ctrl+A** to select all text.
+Then, select inside the formula bar and press **Ctrl+A** to select all text.
 Then, press **Ctrl+V** to paste the snippet to overwrite the selected text.
 Then press **Enter**.*

     **DAX**